Parliament of Ghana: History

 After 11 years of military rule, a new constitution was approved in a 1992 referendum.
 Presidential elections were held in November and were won by Jerry Rawlings, leader of the 1981 coup and subsequent military ruler.
 The opposition contested the results and boycotted the December parliamentary elections.
 As a result, Rawlings' National Democratic Congress (NDC) won 189 out of 200 seats in Parliament.

 All parties participated in the 1996 parliamentary elections.
 The NDC won 133 out of a total of 200 seats, while the main opposition New Patriotic Party (NPP) won 60.
-Two small parties won the remaining seats.
+Two smaller political party groups won the remaining seats.